architsangal/architsangal/README.md

 - 😄 Pronouns: He/His

 <div style="text-align: justify">
 I am from India.
 I enjoy listening to music, playing badminton, and travelling.
 I am fluent in English and Hindi.
 I like to call myself a Fullstack Flutter Developer.
-I have built many applications with flutter and native using native android with java with backend in Firebase.
+I have built many applications with flutter and using native android with java with backend in Firebase.
 I'm always looking to learn something new. </div>

 ## GitHub Stats
 <div id="badges" align="center">